 Andrew’s In won the Forward First Collection Prize in 2000.
 It’s an amazing book: “his poetry reveals an absolute artistic seriousness and perfectionism” says Sean O’Brien.
-We still have about 20 copies of the reprint remaining.

 Andrew’s suicide, just as his career as a poet seemed assured, was a huge shock to all who knew and loved him.
 In 2002 The Rialto published, as 2nd, the collection he’d been working on at the time of his death.
 Jo Shapcott’s comment was “the poems left to us deserve to be read well and read often”.
 I remember Andrew talking about wanting to write a long poem.
 This collection includes the poems he’d written, to a commission, about the Lindisfarne Gospels.
 It’s a sequence feeling it’s way to a long poem.
 But many of the poems here are short, pared back, pared to the core.
 His death is still hard to comprehend but ‘Butterfly on Stained Glass’, ‘The Illustrated Calf’, ‘The Darkhouse Keeper’ need to be in every anthology we, those of us writing now, make to help us go forward in our work.